PetterTech/blog/content/posts/2011-08-08-setting-up-failover-ospf-routing-on-fortigate.md

   - ospf

 ---
-I&#8217;ve put together a small guide for setting up two Fortigates with failover ospf routing.
+I've put together a small guide for setting up two Fortigates with failover ospf routing.
 This example is based on a small lab, but you can easily adapt it to your own environment.

 This is the scenario:
 <a href="http://cloud.kemta.net/?attachment_id=70" rel="attachment wp-att-70"><img decoding="async" loading="lazy" class="aligncenter size-full wp-image-70" title="fgt_ospf" src="http://cloud.kemta.net/wp-uploads/fgt_ospf1.png" alt="" width="873" height="332" /></a>